cozie-app/cozie-website/docs/research/publications_cozie.md

   <br/>
 -->
 <!--
-Add three CISBAT 2025 papers
+ - Add: Cozie Singapore: Scalable Crowdsourced Smartwatch Micro-Surveys to Capture Longitudinal In-Situ Urban Heat and Noise Perception
-Add Indoor Air 2026 papers:
+ - Add Indoor Air 2026 papers:
    - Wearable-Based Activity Notifications to Reduce Sedentary Behavior and Stabilize Metabolic Rate for Improved Thermal Comfort in ABW Offices
  - Check: Field Experiment on Behavioral Adaptations for Electricity Self-Sufficiency in a Net Zero Energy House
  - Check: Effects of Bedroom Thermal Environment and Ventilation on Sleep Quality in Multi-story Apartment during The Summer Season in Japan
 -->